Correctional psychology

 Correctional psychology concerns the assessment and treatment of persons who commit crimes.

-Dr. King's current directions within this research theme are as follows.
+My current directions within this research theme are as follows.

 3. Validation of theories underlying correctional human service principles.